nathanieljevans/cyclicIF_registration/README.md

 ## Results

+Registration results are stored in `aggregated_results.csv`, for which the data dictionary can be found [here](https://github.com/nathanieljevans/cyclicIF_registration/blob/master/workflow/libs/data_dict.csv).

 To interact with the results (especially if you're working on a remote file system), it's easiest to use the `results.ipynb` notebook.
-This allows the user to visualize experiment segmentations and registered images.
-Additionally, registration metrics can be evaluated to identify outliers.
+This allows the user to visualize segmentations and registered images.
+Additionally, registration metrics can be used to flag poor registrations for QC or follow-up.

 ## Re-stitching Cores